Mide001/Zora-Onramp/README.md

 ---

-*Empowering Nigerian creators to participate in the global creator economy through seamless crypto conversion.*
+*Empowering Nigerian creators to participate in the global creator economy through seamless USDC conversion.*